AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 # ClientCredentialClient

-Client Credential clients are used for machine-to-machine communication without
+Client credential clients are used for machine-to-machine communication without
             the presence of a User.
-            These clients are issued an Id and Secret upon creation, which are later used for authentication against OSIsoft Cloud Services.
-More than one Secret can be created for a Client.
+            These clients are issued an Id and secret upon creation, which are later used for authentication against OSIsoft Cloud Services.
+More than one secret can be created for a client.
 You can read more about these clients [here](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/AUTHENTICATION_README.md#client-credential-flow).
-            Because they access resources on OSIsoft Cloud Services, and are not associated to users, these clients can be assigned any of the roles in the Tenant.
+            Because they access resources on OSIsoft Cloud Services, and are not associated to users, these clients can be assigned any of the roles in the tenant.
 We suggest following a least privilege strategy when assigning roles to these clients, as they are more likely to operate in remote machines with a wider attack surface.

-            For some guidelines for managing tokens, refer to the [Token Management](xref:TokenManagement) topic.
-            For some guidelines on use of secrets, refer to the [Credential Management](xref:CredentialManagement) topic.
-            For some recommendations on least privilege for users and clients, refer to the [Least Privilege](xref:LeastPrivilege) topic.
+Because they access resources on OSIsoft Cloud Services and are not associated to users, these clients can be assigned any of the roles in the tenant.
+We suggest following a least privilege strategy when assigning roles to these clients, as they are more likely to operate in remote machines with a wider attack surface.

 ## Properties